The following sections provide access information for prospective students, schools and teachers:

 The Academic Director (Dr Alexandra Lumbers) has overall responsibility for undergraduate and graduate admissions.
-Our newly appointed Access Fellow is happy to answer any queries you may have.
-She is responsible for organising Open Days and school visits and ensuring that all prospective applicants can make an informed decision about whether to apply.
+Our Access Fellow is happy to answer any queries you may have.
+He is responsible for organising Open Days and school visits and ensuring that all prospective applicants can make an informed decision about whether to apply.
 The Admissions Officer is responsible for running the undergraduate and graduate admissions processes, and can answer any queries during the admissions process.

 The JCR committee actively supports the College in its aims to widen access.
 The JCR Admissions Rep co-ordinates student involvement in events and visits and can supply helpful advice about the College.
 The JCR President will also be happy to help.

 We are proud of the contacts we already have with schools and are keen to widen the net to attract more high-calibre applicants.
 The Academic Director and the Access Fellow are happy to visit schools without a tradition of sending candidates to Oxford.
 The Academic Director or another tutor, for example a subject specialist, will usually make visits, sometimes accompanied by undergraduates.
 Where possible, we try to send an undergraduate from the same area or with a similar background.
 We aim to meet the needs of our audience by adapting the format of the visit - it may include presentations, question and answer sessions, group discussions and informal chat.
 We will also bring supporting literature such as prospectuses with us.

 Armagh, Belfast, Birmingham, Carmarthen, Coventry, Greenford, High Wycombe, Hounslow, Lewes, Lincoln, Newcastle, Rugby, St Albans, Sutton Coldfield, Tonbridge, Walsall, Wembley, Worcester